Research activities concerning the chert are continuing

 400 million years ago, featuring the most ancient rotifer ever seen, at

-Rhynie chert is known for its rich content of various fungi .
-Some
+Rhynie chert is also known for its various fungi , most often seen

 N.H.
 Trewin,